 How precious is this family in Co Clare?

-St. Patrick is back in 2020 and he’s driving out coronavirus:
+St. Patrick is back in 2020 and he’s driving out the virus:

 This family in Raheen, Clara, Co Offaly had the honor of hosting Kevin the Carrot: